-

 Do you see a "No valid subscription" popup every time you log into your Proxmox VE server?
 You are not alone.
 Many IT admins run Proxmox in labs or small businesses without a paid license.
 The constant warning can be distracting.
 Want to know how to remove it safely?
 This guide will show you how to disable the Proxmox subscription warning using proven methods.

-What Is Proxmox Subscription Warning?
+Why Does Proxmox Show a Subscription Warning?

 Disabling the subscription warning involves editing one of Proxmox's JavaScript files on each node where you want the change applied.
 This file controls what messages appear in your browser during login sessions.

-By changing specific lines of code inside this file, you prevent the popup from showing—even though your server still lacks a paid license.
+By changing specific lines of code inside this file, you prevent the popup from showing, even though your server still lacks a paid license.
 This method works well for personal labs but comes with some important caveats discussed later in this guide.

 Before making changes, remember: editing core files is not officially supported by Proxmox developers.
 Always back up important data first.